 We found 6 genetics specialists who accept Bronze Choice HSA 6300 - 2 with IVF near Austin, TX.

-Dr. Jaya George-Abraham works as a pediatric geneticist in Austin, TX, is a medical specialist in pediatric genetics.
+Dr. Jaya George-Abraham, who practices in Austin, TX, is a medical specialist in pediatric genetics.
 Dr. George-Abraham has indicated that her clinical interests include genetic counseling.
 She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 Her education and training includes medical school at the University of Texas Health Science Center at San Antonio, School of Medicine and then went on to complete her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-She is affiliated with Seton Healthcare Family.
-She is accepting new patients.
+Dr. George-Abraham is affiliated with Seton Healthcare Family.
+She welcomes new patients.

-Clinical interests: Genetic Counseling, Autism, Growth Problems, Cognitive Problems
+Clinical interests: Growth Problems, Cognitive Problems, Genetic Counseling, Autism

 Clinical interests: Genetic Counseling